keithksleeitri/keithllmsrc/keithllm/README.md

 4. C:keithllmfastapi>docker rm keithllmbackend
 5. C:keithllmfastapi>docker image rm keithllmfastapi
 docker build on Ubuntu 22.04
+Put your open ai key in .env file for protection, if you want to use chatgpt API.
 1. $ cd keithllmfastapi
-   2. Put your open ai key in .env file for protection, if you want to use chatgpt API.
-   3. $ sudo docker build -t keithllmfastapi .
+2. $ sudo docker build -t keithllmfastapi .
-   4. $ sudo docker run --name keithllmbackend -p 3000:3000 keithllmfastapi
+3. $ sudo docker run --name keithllmbackend -p 3000:3000 keithllmfastapi

 # How to reproduce your work
 You can get the up-to-date source code from git [keithksleeitri](git clone https://github.com/keithksleeitri/keithllmsrc.git)